AidLite Python API Documentation

 Interpreter Builder Class class InterpreterBuilder

-# Build an interpreter by passing the model file path; report an error if the return value is None
+# Build interpreter by passing Model file path, return value of None indicates error

 if interpreter is None: